Read more about her story

 Her story is “She’s Got Verve!”

 There was a substantial response to our Later Life Story Contest, and we’d like to share some with you.

-The purpose of this contest is to demonstrate that people 50-55 and older can continue to live meaningful, purposeful and satisfying lives into their latter 50s, 60s, 70s, 80s and 90s.
+The purpose of the contest was to demonstrate that people 50-55 and older can continue to live meaningful, purposeful and satisfying lives into their latter 50s, 60s, 70s, 80s and 90s.
 With 30 years added to longevity in the 20th century, it is imperative that we change our view of aging in America.